Key Takeaways

 Ultimately, the study concluded that there was good evidence to suggest lion's mane can help significantly reduce the symptoms of anxiety and depression.

-Does Lion’s Mane Make You Smarter?
+Do the Benefits of Taking Lion’s Mane Make You Smarter?

 I’m not really sure how you can define smarter - but, lion's mane is definitely a powerful nootropic.